hmunye/konsider/server/README.md

 │   │   ├── services                    		# Contains business logic and service functions
 │   │   └── utils
 │   │       ├── cookie.rs               		# Handles the creation of cookies with customizable flags and security settings
+│   │       ├── generate_pdf.rs                 # Function to generate PDF response of a software review
 │   │       ├── json_extractor.rs       		# Wrapper for axum::Json to customize errors
 │   │       ├── jwt
 │   │       │   ├── claims.rs           		# Defines the structure for JWT claims